JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_5/Gobind_Singh_9.md

 <p style="text-align:center;"><em>The Princess</em></p>

 I only worship the one great God.
 I regard not Shiv.
 Nor do I worship either Brahma or Vishnu.
 I fear not <span id="p77"><sup><small>[ p.
 77 ]</small></sup></span> your gods.
 Know that whoever invoketh them is already dead, but death will not approach him who meditateth on the Deathless One.
 He who meditateth on the Deathless One and even once invoketh His name, shall obtain wealth and perfection in every act.
 He who meditateth on the immortal God shall never suffer, but enjoy great happiness in the world.
 When death tortureth thee, O Brahman, what book wilt thouthen read?
 Willit be the Bhagavat [^4] or the Gita?
 Wilt thou hold on to Ram or clutch at Krishan for protection?
 The gods whom thou deemest supreme have all been destroyed by Death’s mace.
 None— not even Brahma, Vishnu, or Indar—may escape it.
 The gods were born as the demons were, and both are subject to transmigration.
 The Hindus and the Turks are the same, and death is potent over them all.
 Sometimes the demons killed the gods, and sometimes the gods the demons.
 The Being who destroyed both gods and demons is He who cherisheth me, and whom I have taken as my Guru.
-I bow to Him whose sovereignty is recognized in the fourteen worlds, who destroyed Indar, Vishnu, the sun, the moon,?
-Kuver, Varun, and Sheshnag.
+I bow to Him whose sovereignty is recognized in the fourteen worlds, who destroyed Indar, Vishnu, the sun, the moon,[^5] Kuver, Varun, and Sheshnag.

 <p style="text-align:center;"><em>The Brahman</em></p>